SreejithThrivikraman/Amma-malayalam/README.md

 All the four areas has the English, Malayalam translations and voice pronunciations.
 A tap on each word will spell out the word in malayalam language.

-Updated Code Amma Malayalam v2.0 will be released soon.
+Updated version for Amma Malayalam v2.0 will be released soon.